drivet/website-11ty/src/index.md

 This site is part of the [IndieWeb][5], a collection of personal websites that function as a kind of alternative to traditional social media.
-I hope you enjoy your stay but, if you don't, please free to follow the [IndieWeb Web Ring][6], located at the bottom of every page, for other sites in the community.
+I hope you enjoy your stay but, if you don't, please free to follow the [IndieWeb Webring][6], located at the bottom of every page, for other sites in the community.
 </section>